Matt Gaetz at his recent campaign event. Photo from the NFD News.

 By Terrance Turner

-Gaetz is running for re-election despite his having been under investigation for his alleged relationship with a 17-year-old girl.
-On March 30, a New York Times story revealed that Mr. Gaetz is being investigated by the Justice Department over whether he had a sexual relationship with the girl and paid for her to travel to him.
+Gaetz was under investigation for his alleged relationship with a 17-year-old girl.
+On March 30, a New York Times story revealed that Mr. Gaetz was being investigated by the Justice Department over whether he had a sexual relationship with the girl and paid for her to travel to him.
 If true, Gaetz violated several federal trafficking laws, including the Mann Act, which prohibits transporting a minor across state lines for sex or other “immoral purposes”.

-Mr. Greenberg was indicted last summer on charges including sex trafficking.
-He pled not guilty and was sent to jail last month for violating terms of his bail.
-His trial is set for June.
+Mr. Greenberg was indicted on charges including sex trafficking.
+He pled not guilty and was sent to jail for violating terms of his bail.
+His trial was set for June.
 It is not clear how he and Gaetz know each other.
 (Significantly, Matt Gaetz was the only House member to vote against a 2017 bill that would’ve given the federal government more power to combat sex trafficking.)